learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0303-fundamental-conceps.md

 - Private attributes (`__name`, `__salary`, `__projects`)
 - Properties for controlled access (`name`, `salary`, `project_count`)
 - Public methods for manipulating private data (`add_project`, `remove_project`)
-- Clear documentation of method behavior
+- Clear documentation of method behaviour
 - A custom `__str__` method for a nice string representation of the object

 By following these practices, we create a class that is both flexible and robust, embodying the principle of encapsulation.